Trans-Allegheny Lunatic Asylum: 19th century

-The construction of the Trans-Allegheny Lunatic Asylum was authorized by the Virginia General Assembly.
-An appointed board of directors was tasked with the purchase of a pre-approved parcel of land near the West Fork River, which at the time was still considered the state of Virginia.
+The construction of the Trans-Allegheny Lunatic Asylum was authorized by the Virginia General Assembly in 1858.
+An appointed board of directors was tasked with the purchase of a pre-approved parcel of land near the West Fork River, which at the time was still considered part of the state of Virginia.
 Construction began in late 1858 and was initially conducted by prison laborers.
-Most of the building materials were sourced nearby, most notably the blue sandstone from a quarry in Mount Clare, West Virginia; because of this, skilled stonemasons from Germany and Ireland were employed.
+Most of the building materials were sourced from nearby, with the blue sandstone from a quarry in Mount Clare, West Virginia being most notable; because of this, skilled stonemasons from Germany and Ireland were employed.

 Construction was interrupted by the outbreak of the American Civil War in 1861.
-Following the secession of the state of Virginia from the United States, the government demanded the return of the hospital's unused construction funds for its defense.
+Following the secession of the state of Virginia from the United States, the government of Virginia demanded the return of the hospital's unused construction funds for its defense.
 However, before this could occur, the 7th Ohio Volunteer Infantry seized the money from a local bank, delivering it to Wheeling.
-This money was to set aside for use by the Virginia government who remained loyal to the Union, also known as the Restored Government of Virginia.
+This money was set aside for use by the Virginia government who remained loyal to the Union, also known as the Restored Government of Virginia.
 These funds were designated as a “start-up treasury” for what would become a new Union state.
 Funding was appropriated from this established treasury for the hospital's continued construction in 1862.

-While construction was attempted during the war, the grounds and buildings were often occupied by both Union and Confederate military and building supplies were taken by Confederate raiders.
-Following the admission of West Virginia as a U.S. state in 1863, the hospital was renamed the West Virginia Hospital for the Insane.
+While construction was attempted during the war, the grounds and buildings were often occupied by both Union and Confederate military, and building supplies were taken by Confederate raiders.
+After the end of the war, the completion of construction was prioritized, and following the admission of West Virginia as a U.S. state in 1863, the hospital was renamed the West Virginia Hospital for the Insane.
 The first patients were admitted in October 1864, but construction continued into 1881.
-The 200-foot (61 m) central clock tower was completed in 1871, and separate rooms for black people were completed in 1873.
+Throughout completion of construction, the 200-foot (61 m) central clock tower was completed in 1871, and separate rooms for black people were completed in 1873.
 The hospital was intended to be self-sufficient, and a farm, dairy, waterworks, and cemetery were located on its grounds.

-Patients were admitted to the asylum for a variety of reasons, including asthma, laziness, egotism, domestic troubles, and even greediness.
+Once doors opened to patients in 1864, patients were admitted to the asylum for a variety of reasons, including asthma, laziness, egotism, domestic troubles, and even greediness.
 This led to an overwhelming number of patients being admitted, causing the asylum to face a shortage of staff and beds.